Flushing, Queens: Diverse Chinese communities

 Flushing now rivals Manhattan's Chinatown as a center of Chinese culture.
 The Lunar New Year Parade has become a growing annual celebration of Chinese New Year.
 In addition, several Chinese supermarkets such as Hong Kong Supermarket and New York Supermarket have locations in Flushing.
 The World Journal, one of the largest Chinese-language newspapers outside China, is headquartered in adjacent Whitestone.
 Numerous other Chinese- and English-language publications are available in Flushing, including SinoVision, one of North America's largest Chinese language television networks.

-The popular styles of Chinese cuisine are ubiquitously accessible in Flushing, including Hakka, Taiwanese, Shanghainese, Hunanese, Sichuanese, Cantonese, Fujianese, Xinjiang, Zhejiang, and Korean Chinese cuisine.
-Even the relatively obscure Dongbei style of cuisine indigenous to Northeast China is now available in Flushing, as well as Mongolian cuisine and Uyghur cuisine.
-Varieties of Chinese spoken in Flushing include Mandarin Chinese, Fuzhou dialect, Min Nan (Hokkien), Wu Chinese (Wenzhounese, Shanghainese, Suzhou dialect, Hangzhou dialect), and Cantonese; in addition, the Mongolian language is now emerging.
-Given its rapidly growing status, the Flushing Chinatown has surpassed in size and population the original New York City Chinatown in the borough of Manhattan and this substantial growth has resulted in a commensurate rise in this Chinatown's cultural status.
+Many styles of Chinese cuisine are accessible in Flushing, including Hakka, Taiwanese, Shanghainese, Hunanese, Sichuanese, Cantonese, Fujianese, Xinjiang, Zhejiang, and Korean Chinese cuisine.
+Even obscure styles of cuisine indigenous to Northeast China, such as Dongbei, is available in Flushing, as well as Mongolian cuisine and Uyghur cuisine.
+Varieties of Chinese spoken in Flushing include Mandarin Chinese, Fuzhou dialect, Min Nan (Hokkien), Wu Chinese (Wenzhounese, Shanghainese, Suzhou dialect, Hangzhou dialect), and Cantonese.
+Additionally, the Mongolian language is emerging in the neighborhood.
+Due to its rapid growth, the Flushing Chinatown has surpassed the original New York City Chinatown in the borough of Manhattan in size and population.

 In accompaniment with its rapid growth, Flushing in particular has witnessed the proliferation of highly competitive businesses touted as educational centers as well as non-profit organizations declaring the intent to educate the community.
 Some entities offer education in Mandarin, the most spoken Chinese variety in mainland China.
 A diverse array of social services geared toward assisting recent as well as established Chinese immigrants is readily available in Flushing.
 As of the 2020s, about 3/4 of the Asian population in the area are of Chinese descent making them the majority of the Asian population.